 The principles of sector responsibility and proximity

-The principle of sector responsibility means that the authority responsible for the day-to-day business of a function is also responsible in the case of accidents and crises.
+The principle of sector responsibility means that the authority responsible upholding a given function on a day-to-day basis retains that same responsibility in the case of crises.
 The principle is outlined in Section 24.1 of the Danish Emergency Management Act.

-The principle of sector responsibility means that the respective authorities are responsible for the whole range of activities from prevention to emergency plans.
+Therefore, the principle of sector responsibility also means that the respective authorities are responsible for the whole range of activities from prevention to emergency plans.

-The principle of proximity means that the task related to emergency management should be carried out as close to the citizens and at the lowest organisational level as possible and feasible in order to implement the task effectively.
+The principle of proximity means that tasks related to emergency management should always be carried out as close to the citizen as possible and at the lowest possible and feasible organisational level in order to enhance efficiency.

 Last updated 2015-05-07 - 14:27